A VM is similar to a server in the cloud infrastructure.

-STOPPEDstatus means that the VM is stopped and you cannot connect to it.
-To do that, first start the VM.
+STOPPEDstatus means that the VM is stopped and you can't connect to it.
+To connect to the VM, you must start it first.
 After the status changes to

 RUNNINGand the OS loading completes, you will be able to connect to the VM.

-For more information about statuses, see the section VM statuses.
+For more information about statuses, see VM statuses.

 You can set your own metadata when creating or updating VMs.
 For example, to connect to a Linux VM, you need to pass an SSH key to it.
 This is done using the metadata service.
-For more information, see the section VM metadata.
+Learn more in VM instance metadata.

 When creating a VM, you should specify settings for the network interface connected to it: select the subnet to which the VM will be connected and configure internal and public IP addresses.
 This allows the VM to interact with other services on the intranet and internet.

-For more information, see the section Network on a VM.
+For more information, see Network on a VM.